We recognise the purchase of the diamond is an important emotional occasion, and believe in making it special for you.

 Even Diamond Certificates that are produced by a number of laboratories differ in degrees of accuracy - hence we feel it is absolutely essential to view a stone in person under expert guidance, and have explained the cut, colour, clarity and other factors that combine to provide that wonderful sparkle we all seek in a cut diamond.

 Platinum is the ideal choice as this beautiful metal is the whitest and strongest.
 It is also the rarest and heaviest – and if you have the budget it is excellent for engagement rings, wedding rings, eternity rings and diamond settings.
+Currently, due to the recent disproportionate increases in the price of Gold and Palladium compared to Platinum, some items that we are now quoting to produce are actually costing close to or less in Platinum than if they were made in 18ct White Gold or Palladium.

 Depending on what alloy of white gold a manufacturer might use, the underlying colour beneath the Rhodium plate can vary greatly and we can explain the way to avoid issues with this to you.